-Certain of the directors and executive officers of the Company and the directors and executive officers of the Company are at present, as in the past, customers of Brunswick Federal and/or Bethel Savings (the "Banks") and have transactions with the Banks in the ordinary course of business.
-In addition, certain of such persons are at present also owners or officers of corporations and business trusts, or are members of partnerships, which are customers of the Banks and which have transactions, including loans, with the Banks in the ordinary course of business.
+Certain of the directors and executive officers of the Company are at present, as in the past, customers of Northeast Bank, F.S.B. ("Northeast") and have transactions with Northeast in the ordinary course of business.
+In addition, certain of such persons are at present also owners or officers of corporations and business trusts, or are members of partnerships, which are customers of Northeast and which have transactions, including loans, with Northeast in the ordinary course of business.
 Such loans are on substantially the same terms, including interest rates and collateral, as those prevailing at the time for comparable transactions with others and do not involve more than the normal risk of collectibility or present other unfavorable features.
-The aggregate amount of such loans was \$2,564,230 at June 30, 1995.
-The Banks expect, in the future, to have banking transactions in the ordinary course of business with the Company's executive officers and directors, and their associates, on substantially the same terms, including interest rates and collateral on loans, as those prevailing at the same time for comparable transactions with unaffiliated persons.
+The aggregate amount of such loans was \$1,625,626 at June 30, 1996.
+Northeast expects, in the future, to have banking transactions in the ordinary course of business with the Company's executive officers and directors, and their associates, on substantially the same terms, including interest rates and collateral on loans, as those prevailing at the same time for comparable transactions with unaffiliated persons.